gatsbyjs/gatsby/docs/docs/porting-part-of-a-html-site-to-gatsby.md

 ### Assumptions

 The example site uses global CSS files (`style.css` and `normalize.css`), more sophisticated styling structures can be accommodated but will not be covered here.
-No client side JavaScript (e.g JQuery etc.) is on the example site, Gatsby may conflict with client side JavaScript if it is not removed when porting.
+No client side JavaScript (e.g jQuery etc.) is on the example site, Gatsby may conflict with client side JavaScript if it is not removed when porting.

 ### Development environment